 Our Early Years Intentions

 It is our intention to teach core knowledge within our Early Years Curriculum that will support the children to develop essential skills across the seven areas of development and of course beyond!
 Our high expectations will enable each child to develop emotionally, socially, physically, verbally and intellectually to achieve their full potential.
 Learning is structured for the range of children’s starting points and there is unlimited opportunity for each child to make progress.
 Children are supported to build relationships, develop co-operation and appreciate each other.
-They are always celebrated as individuals and supported to recognise their own strengths, achievements whilst develop their resilience to work towards individual goals.
+Children are always celebrated as individuals and they are supported to recognise their own strengths and achievements whilst developing their resilience to work towards individual goals.
 Children’s preparation for adulthood is always in sight, we build on their firm foundations and every interaction, play experience is intentional.